quentinbacquele/mfid/README.md

-# Project Title: MFID (Multi-Factor Identification System)
+# MFID (MonkeyFaceID)

 ## Introduction

-The MFID (Monkey Face ID) System is a python package designed to recognize Rhesus macaques in videos and images using computer vision.
+The MFID (MonkeyFaceID) System is a python package designed to recognize Rhesus macaques in videos and images using computer vision.
 It comprises three main components: body detection, face detection, and identity detection.

 ## Table of Contents